awsdocs/amazon-rds-user-guide/doc_source/USER_Events.md

 ## Amazon RDS event categories and event messages<a name="USER_Events.Messages"></a>

  Amazon RDS generates a significant number of events in categories that you can subscribe to using the Amazon RDS Console, AWS CLI, or the API\.
-Each category applies to a source type, which can be a DB instance, DB snapshot, DB security group, or DB parameter group\.
+Each category applies to a source type, which can be one of the following:
++ DB instance
++ DB security group
++ DB parameter group

 The following table shows the event category and a list of events when a DB instance is the source type\.